Turkish army says detains almost 800 trying to cross illegally from Syria

 Turkey has maintained an open border policy throughout Syria's conflict, absorbing close to two million refugees, but requires legitimate refugees to pass through checkpoints and be documented.
 The military did not say why the 768 people had been detained.

 Turkey has faced criticism from some Western nations for failing to do more to stop foreign fighters crossing and joining Islamic State.
-It argues that domestic intelligence agencies in the West need to stop their nationals being radicalized and traveling to Turkey in the first place.
+It argues that domestic intelligence agencies in the West need to stop their nationals being radicalised and travelling to Turkey in the first place.

 Ankara has mooted the creation of a 'secure zone' on Syrian soil to prevent a new wave of refugees crossing the border, a strategy which would be likely to require a military incursion, but has made clear it will not act alone and has been lobbying for support from the U.S.-led coalition against Islamic State.